bhaskar-anil/todo-mysql-streaming-test/todo-mysql-streaming-test/README.md

 to log number of SQL queries Hibernate executes during rendering of a view (page).

 Application has a request interceptor and Hibernate interceptor registered and they count of the queries executed and log them.
 Count is also exposed in the model so stats can be displayed on the page itself.
-The details on how this works are explained in this blog post: [Counting Queries Per Request With Hibernate And Spring](http://knes1.github.io/blog/2015/2015-07-08-counting-queries-per-request-with-hibernate-and-spring.html)

-Idea is to use the stats (and display them on the page) while in development in order to quickly detect potential performance issues with execessive query generations (such as N+1 problems).

 ## Running